Finding meaning in pain

 Christina is the owner of Innova Centre for Counselling & Psycho-therapy.
 She finds great satisfaction in helping people heal from their emotional pain, find their fullest potential and live a meaningful life.

 Within the safe walls of the therapist’s office, the exploration of pain and suffering are regular topics for healing and relief.
-Clients talk about their pain in terms of a physical ache, which may be brought about by depression, which may have been precipitated by the loss of a loved one, loneliness, rejection, or ill health.
+Some clients talk about their pain in terms of a physical ache, which may be brought about by depression, which may have been precipitated by the loss of a loved one, loneliness, rejection, or ill health.

 Others speak of pain in terms of their inability to feel it, or an overwhelming sense of hopelessness, which may lead to thoughts of death, or to repetitive self-injurious behavior.
 Others mask their pain, as they may feel shame and embarrassment for what they may have done to deserve their pain.